-Students who plan to attend the summer session and wish to receive financial aid must have the Free Application for Federal Student Aid for the prior aid year on file in the Office of Financial Aid.
+Students who plan to attend the summer session and wish to receive financial aid must have the Free Application for Federal Student Aid (FAFSA) for the prior aid year on file in the Office of Financial Aid.
 Summer awards are based on funding remaining from the fall and spring semesters.
-If a student has not received a Federal Pell Grant for 12 semesters, he/she may be able to use Federal Pell Grant funds for summer school beginning with the 2017-2018 school year.
+If a student has not received a Federal Pell Grant for 12 semesters, the student may be able to use Federal Pell Grant funds for summer school.
 The Federal Stafford Loan and Federal Unsubsidized Stafford Loan are the primary sources of aid available during the summer session.
 Generally, students must be enrolled in at least six hours to be eligible for aid.